 Because phytoplankton is so little, your aquarium’s filter will be unable to catch it.
 Adding a water polishing pad to the media chamber of your aquarium filter may convert it into green water cleaning machine.

-- HIGH QUALITY AND DURABLE - Our polishing pad is constructed with interwoven polyester fibers making it strong and...
+- UNIVERSAL AQUARIUM FILTER MEDIA: This polishing pad is constructed with woven polyester fibers making it strong and...

 If you use a polishing pad, you may remove the smallest particles from the water of your aquarium.
 The outcome is water that is pristine and transparent.